- Location: Located in the city of Barcelona in Spain.

 - How to Reach: Flights are available from all major destinations throughout the world.
 A number of trains also come to Barcelona from various parts of Europe.
 You can also reach Barcelona by boat from the Balearic Islands, Genoa, and Rome.

 - Nearest Airport: Barcelona Airport (BCN).

-It was Jamie Sabartíés, the lifelong friend of Picasso, who convieved the idea of setting up Museu Picasso.
-The great artist gave several of this creations to this friend including a number of paintings, drawings and prints as friendship gifts during their course of friendship.
-Initially Sabartíés wanted to set up the museum with these collections in Mí¡laga, as the place was the birthplace of his famous friend.
-But it was Picasso himself, who suggested Sabartíés to set up it in Barcelona citing his deep nexus with the city.
-Hence, the Museu Picasso came up in Barcelona's Barri Gotic, in five adjoining medieval palaces.
+It was Jamie Sabartíés, the lifelong friend of Picasso, who conceived the idea of setting up Museu Picasso.
+The great artist gave several of these creations to this friend including a number of paintings, drawings and prints as friendship gifts during their course of friendship.
+Initially, Sabartíés wanted to set up the museum with these collections in Mí¡laga, as the place was the birthplace of his famous friend.
+But it was Picasso himself, who suggested Sabartíés set up it in Barcelona citing his deep nexus with the city.
+Hence, the Museu Picasso came up in Barcelona’s Barri Gotic, in five adjoining medieval palaces.

 Visiting Museu Picasso

 In Museu Picasso, you will come to see more than 3,800 works of Pablo Ruiz Picasso, which make up the permanent collection of the museum.
 This museum in Spain also reveals the deep relationship of Picasso with the city of Barcelona.
 The works of Picasso showcased here include the works from the training periods in Picasso’s life, several works from 1917, the series Las Meninas and many more.

 Besides showcasing exhaustive collections of Picasso’s work, the Museu Picasso also organizes various exhibitions from time to time.
 These exhibitions are of great help to learn more about Picasso and his works.